East Riding and Hull

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary The widespread availability of alcohol-based hand washing gels poses a risk of consumption by confused patients, and there's inadequate dissemination of this hazard and the need for formal risk assessments across sectors.
+Concerns summary (AI summary) The widespread availability of alcohol-based hand washing gels poses a risk of consumption by confused patients, and there's inadequate dissemination of this hazard and the need for formal risk assessments across sectors.